codyrobbins/active-model-email-validator/README.markdown

 ### See also

-If you like this gem, you may also want to check out [Static Model](http://codyrobbins.com/software/static-model), [Declarative Find](http://codyrobbins.com/software/declarative-find), [Create New](http://codyrobbins.com/software/create-new), [Save Changes To](http://codyrobbins.com/software/save-changes-to), and [HTTP Error](http://codyrobbins.com/software/http-error).
+If you like this gem, you may also want to check out [Static Model](http://codyrobbins.com/software/static-model), [HTTP Error](http://codyrobbins.com/software/http-error), or [Email Test Helpers](http://codyrobbins.com/software/email-test-helpers).

 ### Tested with